telerik/maui-docs/controls/scheduler/views/day-view.md

 # Day View

-The Day View definition represents a view that shows a single day.
+The Day View represents a view that shows a single day.

 ![.NET MAUI Scheduler Day View](images/)